MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 ---
-title: Reset and recovery for Surface Hub
+title: Reset and recovery for Surface Hub (v1)
-description: Describes the reset and recovery processes for the Surface Hub, and provides instructions. ms.assetid: 44E82EEE-1905-464B-A758-C2A1463909FF ms.reviewer:
+description: Shows how to reset and recover the original Surface Hub v1. ms.assetid: 44E82EEE-1905-464B-A758-C2A1463909FF ms.reviewer:
 manager: frankbu
 ms.prod: surface-hub
 author: coveminer
 ms.author: hachidan
-ms.topic: how-to
+ms.topic: troubleshoot
 ms.date: 03/10/2021
 ms.localizationpriority: medium
+appliesto:
+- Surface Hub
 ---

-# Reset and recovery for Surface Hub
+# Reset and recovery for Surface Hub (v1)

-This article describes how to reset a Microsoft Surface Hub.

 [Resetting the Surface Hub](#reset-a-surface-hub) returns its operating system to the last cumulative Windows update, and removes all local user files and configuration information.
 The information that is removed includes the following: